Relocations which do not result in significant change

 The ‘Relocations which do not result in significant change’ application was bought in under The National Health Service (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013, to replace the Minor Relocation application of the 2005 regulations.
 The new regulations judge applications based on whether the relocation would affect the patient groups which use the pharmacy, and whether the relocation would result in a significant change to the arrangement for pharmaceutical services, rather than whether the relocation would be above or below 500m, or in the same neighbourhood.

 Regulation 24 contains the requirements to be satisfied for an application to be successful.
-The applications forms (within the same HWB or to a neighbouring HWB) – see under Chapter 10 – are available from NHS England, and should be submitted with the relevant fee, as set out in the Secretary of State Directions of Fees for applications, to the relevant local NHS England Team.
+The applications forms (within the same HWB or to a neighbouring HWB) – see under Chapter 17 – are available from PCSE (on behalf of NHS England), and should be submitted with the relevant fee, as set out in the Secretary of State Directions of Fees for applications.

 The local NHS England Team must endeavour to determine the application as soon as is practicable, however this must within four months from the date on which the complete application is received.
 There is a further thirty day appeal period before the pharmacy can relocate, and the pharmacy must relocate within six months of being granted (subject to a possible 3 month extension).